LedgerHQ/speculos/README.md

 - Symmetric encryption: aes ,
 - Blockchain cryptography: BIP32, SLIP21, EIP2333

-Other experimental features are present.
+Other experimental features are present without further testing.
+For a full description of the bolos supported cryptography refer to https://developers.ledger.com/docs/nano-app/crypto-api/files/